 We’ve all been there before –when life takes an unexpected turn.
 Things don’t go the way we were hoping.
 We lose our job, suffer a pay cut, or get flooded with unexpected debt from medical bills or other unforeseen expenses.
 No one sets out expecting to file bankruptcy, but it happens.
 In fact, recent studies have shown that two-thirds of bankruptcies are due to unforeseen medical bills.
+Can you get a FHA loan after your file chapter 7?

 Chapter 7 bankruptcy, otherwise known as liquidation bankruptcy, is the process of selling off assets to pay off, discharge, or clear all or some of your debts.
 While the main benefit of filing chapter 7 is to give you a fresh start –it isn’t a silver bullet, and it’s not guaranteed to solve your every financial woe.
 However, for those who have found themselves beneath a mountain of debt, with no way to dig out, chapter 7 could prove to be a viable option.